-Furthermore, Bostock just recently redefined "on the basis of sex" to include discrimination based on sexual orientation and gender identity.
-Because "on the basis of sex" also includes pregnancy discrimination, there is a strong argument that pregnant people who are not cis women are, or should be, covered by the PDA.
+Furthermore, Bostock just recently redefined "on the basis of sex" to include discrimination based on sexual orientation and gender identity.171 Because "on the basis of sex" also includes pregnancy discrimination, there is a strong argument that pregnant people who are not cis women are, or should be, covered by the PDA.
 A pregnant lesbian could potentially suffer discrimination because of pregnancy and because of sexual orientation and would be able to receive protection from both by the sex discrimination clause in Title VII.
-A gay non-binary person may be discriminated against because of their sexual orientation by Title VII.
+A gay non-binary person may be discriminated against because of their sexual orientation and their gender identity, and also receive protection from sex discrimination by Title VII.
 Thus, if a pregnant transgender man was discriminated against because of his pregnancy and his gender identity, both forms of sex discrimination,

-164. See Geduldig, 417 U.S. at 496, n.
+^{164.} See Geduldig, 417 U.S. at 496, n.
 20.

-165. Newport News Shipbuilding & Dry Dock Co. v.
+^{165.} Newport News Shipbuilding & Dry Dock Co. v.
 E.E.O.C., 462 U.S. at 670.

-166. Gen. Elec.
+^{166.} Gen. Elec.
 Co., 429 U.S. at 134.

-167. See Frontiero v.
+^{167.} See Frontiero v.
 Richardson, 411 U.S. 677 (1973) (holding that classifications based on sex are suspect, and that sex discrimination can be suffered by all sexes, as the victim of sex discrimination was the male spouse of a military employee).

-168. Newport News, 462 U.S. at 685.
+^{168.} Newport News, 462 U.S. at 685.

-171. Bostock v.
+^{171.} Bostock v.
 Clayton Cty., Georgia, 140 S. Ct.
 1731, 1731 (2020).